Refrigerator Water Filter Problems & How to Fix Them

 🟠

-6 months have passed since last replacement — Replace even if light is still green
+6 months have passed — Replace even if light is still green

 🟠